techdisrupt/MicrosoftQuantum/README.md

-# Introduction to Quantum Computation with Microsoft Q
+# Introduction to Quantum Computation with Microsoft *Q#*

 Quantum is a vast field and an area that is burgeoning.
 You might have seen the news about various companies from IBM to Google to Microsoft working on Quantum Computers.

-There is a lot of hype and a lot of noise, but there is (IMHO) a dearth of opportunities to find a decent introduction to practial quantum computing, that doesn't thrust a mass of jargon at you, assuming that you are a Quantum expert, or that wades too much into the basics of Quantum Effects from first principles.
+There is a lot of hype and a lot of noise, but there is (IMHO) a dearth of opportunities to find a decent introduction to practical quantum computing, that doesn't thrust a mass of jargon at you, assuming that you are a Quantum expert, or that wades too much into the basics of Quantum Effects from first principles.

 This guide aims to be somewhat in the middle, the "Goldilocks" area where there is enough of the basics to get you some understanding, but also less basics and more about building some understanding of Quantum Compting with Q#

 # Qubit, lets start at the heart of Quantum Computing

 The right place to start is the Qubit, because in some ways, we can explain some of the behaviour Quantum effects with Qubits in a loose hand-waving way without getting bogged down in the details of the Quantum physics and all its machinery.
 Later there will be guide for some of the details that have been over-looked.

-Of course the name Qubit, if you hadn't already guessed, originates from the concatenation of Qu (_Qu_antum) and bit (_B_inary Dig_it_).
-A binary digit is a representation that has two and only two possibilities, commonly referred to as 0 and 1.
+Of course the name Qubit, if you hadn't already guessed, originates from the concatenation of Qu ( *Qu*antum ) and bit ( *B*inary Dig*it* ).
+A binary digit is a representation that has two and only two possibilities, commonly referred to as *0* and *1*.

 If you prefer these could be 'on' or 'off', but could be any two states.
-In the mechnical sense, you could call a light switch a bit, because it has two states, 'on' and 'off'.
+In the mechanical sense, you could call a light switch a bit, because it has two states, 'on' and 'off'.
 In machine language we commonly refer to states of the bit as 0 and 1.
 A bit can only be 0 OR 1 at any moment in time, much the same as a light switch.
-There is no inbetween state.
+There is no in-between state.

 What makes the Qubit different from the standard bit, that you find in the classical sense and in your computer is that the Qubit can take on non binary values (i.e. doesn't have to be binary), whilst the standard bit can only take on two values.